 No problem.
 The D3 app will still utilize Google maps when overlaying driving data.
 The map will be zoomed out more than if Racepak pre-mapped.
 Start finish will automatically set at the center of the longest straight.

-Support / Available Maps, on the CL1 landing page.
+Support / Available Maps, on the Vantage Tracks.